makinacorpus/Products.PloneboardNotify/Products/PloneboardNotify/README.txt

 the global notification preference can be difficult to be managed.

-Maybe we need to notify all users of the portal for a single (public) forum, but notify only some special members for one or more private forums, and different forum may need different notification address...
+Maybe we need to notify all users of the portal for a single (public) forum, but notify only some special members for one or more private forums, and different forum may need different notification address group...

-All those need can be reached configuring the notification also for a forum instead of using the global notification setting we used.
+All those needs can be reached configuring the notification also for a forum instead of using the global notification setting we used.
-In facts the global notification configuration can be ignored and neved used.
+In facts the global notification settings can be ignored and never used.

 We can manage the per-forum configuration going back to the "Ploneboard notification" panel.

     >>> browser.open(portal_url+'/@@ploneboard_notification')

-There we will see all message boards and all forums inside them.
+There, we will see all message boards and all forums inside them.
 Forum that have already a local settings are marked with a special image.

 Let's change the notification settings adding a local preference for our "*Cool Music*" forum.